 1.1.
 Policy: Legalise driverless cars in Australia.

-1.2.
-Discussion: The Science Party believes that driverless cars, trucks and public transportation should be legalised in Australia as part of a testing program, with aims to introduce driverless cars as regular items on the road as soon as is practical and safe.
-Driverless cars have the potential to reduce collisions and hence cut road related mortality.
-Driverless cars can also drive more efficiently, find quicker routes, prevent intoxicated driving, increase the mobility of people who cannot drive due to disability or age (both young and old).
-Driverless cars also allow the driver to utilise the time that they would have spent driving for recreation, or to perform work tasks while driving.
+Driverless cars can also drive more efficiently, find quicker routes, prevent intoxicated driving, increase the mobility of people who cannot drive, and allow the person who who would otherwise be driving to use the travel time for work tasks or recreation.
 The introduction of driverless cars will herald a new era of car sharing.
 One car can be shared by multiple people, picking up one person at 8am and dropping them off at 8:15.
-Rather than standing idle for 8 hours like a regular car, a driverless car could then travel to another suburb by itself to pick someone else up at 8:30.
+Rather than standing idle for 8 hours a driverless car could then travel to another suburb by itself to pick someone else up at 8:30.
 Driverless cars can help make individual transportation faster and easier, all while reducing waste and increasing utilisation of existing infrastructure.

 2. High Speed Rail